-On the First Friday in June, the Goodridge Freedom Center will revisit the arrival of the Golden Venture on the shores of America 25 years ago, and how several York residents worked hard to secure the freedom of passengers who were detained in the York County prison while seeking asylum.
+On the First Friday in June, the Goodridge Freedom Center will revisit the arrival of the Golden Venture on the shores of America 25 years ago, and how several York residents worked hard to secure the freedom of passengers who were detained in the York County prison for four years while seeking asylum.
 Come hear Jeff Lobach speak about the people involved, and see some of the beautiful paper sculptures the detainees created behind prison walls.

 York, PA was home to one of the most active Underground Railroad stationmasters, William C. Goodridge.
 A prominent African-American businessman in York, Goodridge built the tallest building of its time in York City, and often hosted anti-slavery meetings with noted abolitionists.
 He owned and operated several businesses with his wife and partner Emily, including a barbershop, a variety store, an employment agency, and a line of railroad cars and associated delivery business.
 They also owned several properties, one of which they donated to the African-American school.
 Their eldest son Glenalvin taught at that school, and was also one of the first African-American photographers in the country, operating a Skylit studio in their business center that his younger brothers Wallace and William continued in Saginaw Michigan after relocating there in the early 1860s.